Professional Drug Intervention Services Near Me

 - After an intervention, the support of family and friends is critical to help the addict stay sober and prevent relapse.
 Often, loved ones participate in counseling with the addict or seek counseling on their own.
 Proper treatment and support during recovery is very important in helping the addict stay clean and sober.
 According to the National Institute on Drug Abuse, a study with “10,000 patients in both inpatient and outpatient treatment found that 90 percent of patients attending AA meetings at least weekly and participating in aftercare for one year were able to abstain from the use of any alcohol at all during that year.”

 Drug and alcohol addiction intervention programs have qualified specialists who can help you plan and carry out an intervention.
 A poorly planned intervention may actually make the situation worse.
-If your loved one feels attacked, he or she may become more isolated and more resistant to treatment.
+If your loved one feels attacked, he or she may become more isolated and more resistant to drug or alcohol abuse treatment.
 Involving a professional can help to avoid this.
 A professional is a must if your loved one has a history of mental illness, is suicidal, has a history of violence, is in denial or is likely to become angry at the intervention.
 An interventionist can suggest the best approach to take with your loved one and help you find a suitable treatment tailored to your loved one’s particular circumstances.
 If you are thinking about or currently planning using an interventionist near you, call us today at .
 We can help you find a drug intervention service to guide you through this challenging time.

 Substance abuse is a widespread problem, and you are not alone.
 Specialists are available to help you plan and carry out your intervention.
 Call today.
 We are available 24/7 to discuss your options and help you find drug intervention services in your area.